 Magento 2’s application files now live outside of the document root for security purposes.
 So the web root is now a folder inside the application itself.

-STORM lets you toggle this on and off depending on your requirement via the below toggle button:
+The Nimbus Hosting platform lets you toggle this on and off depending on your requirement via the below toggle button:

 Toggling the option on sets the document root to: